 Recognizing that it can’t provide healthcare for everyone, Matheny has taken on the responsibility of trying to ensure that future healthcare professionals understand how to care for and treat people with disabilities.

-Every Wednesday, third-year medical students from the New Jersey Medical School of UMDNJ rotate through the hospital to learn how to treat and interact with its patients.
+Every Wednesday, third-year medical students from the Rutgers New Jersey Medical School rotate through the hospital to learn how to treat and interact with its patients.
 And Matheny has also established internship and training programs with close to 100 colleges and universities to train allied professionals.

 “The first thing we do,” says Gary E. Eddey, MD, Matheny’s medical director, “is teach medical students how to communicate with someone with developmental disabilities.
 If communication is done properly,” he continues, “it supports the patient’s autonomy.”
 The communications process is compounded by the fact that many of the most severely disabled patients are non-verbal, communicating in a variety of ways – from simple “yes” and “no” signals to utilizing sophisticated computerized talking machines.

 But communicating is more complicated than just understanding each other, according to Kenneth Robey, Ph.D, director of the Matheny Institute for Research in Developmental Disabilities.
 “There are not only the mechanics of how you communicate with someone with a disability,” he explains.
 “There is also the subtext of attitudes toward someone with a disability and how those attitudes impact on the quality of care you’re going to provide.
 The attitude we’ve studied here at Matheny is the tendency that people have to treat adults who have disabilities as if they were children.
 That’s an attitude that’s very difficult to remedy or change.
 It impacts on the extent to which the healthcare professional will let the patient be a contributor or a partner.”